iclr-blogposts/staging/_posts/2022-12-01-diffusion-is-all-you-need.md

 Therefore, we are only interested in conformations that fall in stable low-energy minima, as these low-energy conformations are the ones that the molecule will most likely adopt under natural conditions and play a crucial role in determining the molecule’s behaviour and properties.
 By identifying and characterizing the low-energy conformations, researchers gain insights into their stability, reactivity and interactions with other molecules.

-## Formulating the conformation prediction problem
+## Formulating the conformation generation problem

+{% include figure.html path="assets/img/formulation.jpg" class="img-fluid" %}
+A formulation of the conformation generation problem, adapted from <d-cite key="xu2022geodiff"></d-cite>

-We can formulate the problem of conformation prediction as a conditional generative problem where we aim to generate stable conformations $C$  from a molecule’s graph $G$.
+We can formulate the problem of conformation generation as a conditional generative problem where we aim to generate stable conformations $C$  from a molecule’s graph $G$.
 For each $G$ given its conformations $C$ as i.i.d samples from an underlying Boltzmann distribution <d-cite key="noe2019boltzmann"></d-cite>, our goal is to learn a generative model $p_θ(C|G)$ to draw possible conformations from.

 ### Roto-translation equivariance

+{% include figure.html path="assets/img/roto-trans.png" class="img-fluid" %}
+A visualisation of roto-translation equivariance, adapted from <d-cite key="xu2022geodiff"></d-cite>

 To generate stable molecular conformations, we need an algorithm that preserves roto-translation equivariance of the conformations that previous work has not focused on.
 To explain this property, let us delve into what equivariance is.
 A representation $φ$ is equivariant with a transformation $g$ of the input if the transformation can be transferred to the representation output.
 Invariance is a special case of equivariance obtained when the transformation is the identity map <d-cite key="lenc2015understanding"></d-cite>.